hybridly/hybridly/docs/guide/architecture.md

 ## Overview

-Properly architecturing an application can be difficult.
-Hybridly supports any kind of architecture, but provides two presets that will work for most applications.
+By default, Hybridly will load views, layouts and components from the `views`, `layouts` and `components` directories in `resources`.

-The default one is a single-level structure, and the second one is a module-based architecture.
+This behavior is suitable for most applications, but Hybridly supports any kind of architecture.

-## Single-level
+## Default architecture

-By default, Hybridly uses the following structure:
+By default, Hybridly uses the following file structure:

 ```
 resources/